 When something goes wrong or is out of balance the grower must be able to recognize it quickly.
 He must also be able to determine the average daily needs of all his tomato plants.
 The local horticultural advisory officer (Master Gadener) is usually able to draw on his local knowledge and suggest a watering schedule suited to the particular crop, soil type, and growing season.
 This serves as a basis but should be adjusted from time to time, as necessary.

 An evaporimeter provides a more accurate estimate of the daily requirements.
 A simple and effective one was designed overseas.
 A round tray is made by slicing 10 cm off a 200-1 (44-gal) drum.
-A brass or copper point is welded on to the centre (or pointing inward and downward from the top edge) to act as an indicator.
+A brass or copper point is welded on to the center (or pointing inward and downward from the top edge) to act as an indicator.
 The tray contains about 7.5 cm of water.
 It is checked daily and, when necessary, replenished to exactly the same level.
 The tray is painted inside and out with a white, anticorrosion protective paint.
 A tray that is cut from a 200-1 drum is approximately 570 mm in diameter.
 It has a surface area of 2568 cm2, which is very close to the recommended area for a tomato plant (equivalent to one plant per 2510 cm2).
 Experiments have shown that there is a close correlation between the amount of water that evaporates from such an open water surface and the total water loss from a similar area of glasshouse soil plus plants.
 The evaporimeter is, therefore, a guide to the water loss from the whole glass-house.

 It is advisable to average the loss from at least two evaporimeters in each glasshouse.
 They are best placed on or above the collarties, and in average conditions of temperature, sunlight, and air movement.
 They should be kept well away from ventilators and heating pipes, and out of any shadows.